ksinnovationhub/teampredators/README.md

 * There is an increased  need for transparency, accountability and open governance in governing.

 ### Why Polima?
-* It improves the Economics of the state.
+* It improves the Economics of the state
 * It improves the livelihood of the citizens of the state
 * It improves the overall outlook of the state